hilfritz/fan-replacement-prescriptive-analysis-montecarlo-simulation/README.md

 - **Repetition:** Multiple runs (e.g., 500) were executed to ensure stable averages and reliable KPIs.

 ## How To Use
-Monte Carlo Simulation is implemented with Python and Jupyter Notebook so the prerequisite for the project to run is Jupyter and Python are already installed.
+This section shows how the project is structured and how to use to properly run the simulation.
+The Monte Carlo Simulation is implemented with Python and Jupyter Notebook so the prerequisite for the project to run is Jupyter and Python are already installed.

 ### Repository Structure
 - `montecarlo-notebook.ipynb` → Python simulation implementation